ttscoff/gather-cli/README.md

 <!-- README -->

 This project is the successor to read2text, which was a Python based tool that used Arc90 Readability and html2text to convert web urls to Markdown documents, ready to store in your notes.
+It takes its name from another of my similar projects that I've since retired.
+It was this, but with a GUI, and this is infinitely more scriptable and is designed to nestle into your favorite tools and projects.

 This version is Swift-based and compiled as a binary that doesn't require Python or any other processor to run.
 It has more options, better parsing, and should be an all-around useful tool, easy to incorporate into almost any project.